 In his private life, Gergen works as a political journalist and analyst.
 From 1985-1986 he worked as an editor at U.S. News & World Report, where he also served as editor-at-large.
 Gergen's career in television began in 1985, when he joined the MacNeil/Lehrer News Hour for widely praised Friday night discussions of politics.
 Today, he appears frequently on CNN as a senior political analyst and contributes a monthly column to Parade Magazine.

 Gergen lives in Cambridge, MA with his wife Anne, a family therapist.
-They have two children, Christopher and Katherine, and four grandchildren.
+They have two children, Christopher and Katherine, and five grandchildren.